Ten years ago blogs were seen as a personal diary — your own virtual space where you can share thoughts, ideas

 This laid the foundation for what we see today.
 Websites are now spawning thousands of posts every minute, while bloggers are treated like celebrities, star in movies, and earn ludicrous sponsorship deals.

-To date, there are more than 500 million blogs out of 1.7 billion websites in the world.
-Their authors account for over 2 million blog posts daily, or over 2.5 billion annually.
+To date, there are more than 600 million blogs out of 1.9 billion websites in the world.
+Their authors account for over 6 million blog posts daily, or over 2.5 billion annually.

 The exact answer, however, is a bit more complicated than you’d expect.
 Inactive websites affect the accuracy of the statistic, and not all platforms choose to share their data publicly.
 Finally, there are websites that don’t employ traditional web-building tools and thus, cannot be recognized as typical web pages.

 Alright, so it’s fine if we can’t know the exact number of blogs.

 Can we at least get a ballpark estimate?
 The guesses here at Hosting Tribunal were quite wild but actually didn’t fall that far off the mark.